5 steps to safely re-open your business

 - keeping the activity time involved as short as possible

 - using screens or barriers to separate people from each other

 - using back-to-back or side-to-side working whenever possible

 - reducing the number of people each person has contact with by using ‘fixed teams or partnering’

-We've produced additional guidance below on specific topics to help you apply this 5 step approach to re-opening your business as well as an FAQs section to answer any concerns you may have about re-opening your business.
-We will continue to update this information, please let us know if there is anything you’d like us to add to our website, email CommunityBureau@carmarthenshire.gov.uk.
+We've produced additional guidance below on specific topics to help you apply this 5 step approach to re-opening your business.
+Welsh Government have a list of useful FAQs on what you and your business can and cannot do during the outbreak.
+We will continue to update this information, please let us know if there is anything you’d like us to add to our website, please e-mail CommunityBureau@carmarthenshire.gov.uk.